Teaching

 College of the Environment

-College of the Environment Speaker Series Full academic year 2022-2023
+College of the Environment Speaker Series

 Weekly organization of speakers on environmental issues.
 I coordinated 30 speakers for the year from multiple agencies, colleges, and organizations across Washington State.
 Talks were open to the public with a class component where students composed weekly essays discussing the speaker’s presentation.